uwcse481h-2017/coughdrop/README.md

 images, you'll need to have
 ImageMagick (`convert`, `identify`, `montage`) and Node (`node`) installed in the execution path.
-There are also a number of server-side integrations you can install that require secure keys, there are listed in `.env.example`
+There are also a number of server-side integrations you can install that require secure keys, there are listed in `.env.example` with explanations of where they are required.
+Note that if you're trying to run a production environment, not all functionality will degrade gracefully without these environment variables.

 ### License